Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `maxIntervalInSeconds`

+Default to 300.
 Max lag time (minutes).
 Required for BoundedStaleness.
 Valid ranges, Single Region: 5 to 84600.
 Multi Region: 300 to 86400.

 - Required: No
 - Type: int